• Facebook

 Some colleges use scores from admissions tests, also known as college entrance exams, to help evaluate if a student is ready to do college-level work.
 Some scholarship providers also use test scores when awarding scholarships.
 The most common college entrance exams are the SAT and ACT.

-Due COVID-19 many colleges and universities are going test-optional (you can submit a score if you have one but it is not required) or test-blind (students are not required to submit a score at all).
+Since COVID-19 many colleges and universities have gone to test-optional (you can submit a score if you have one but it is not required) or test-blind (students are not required to submit a score at all).
 Be sure to research if the school you are applying to requires submitting a score this year.
+When researching your college’s requirements, be sure to check their requirement for both admission and scholarship eligibility.
+And if you’re not sure what your college requires, it certainly doesn’t hurt to take the test and have a score available if you need it.

 Click here for more information on test-optional and test-blind schools.